-The Group has applied, for the first time, certain standards and amendments that require restatement of previous financial statements.
+The accounting policies adopted are consistent with those of the previous years.
+The Group has applied, for the first time, certain standards and amendments on their respective effective dates.
 The nature and the effect of changes to the consolidated financial statements as a result of such application are disclosed below.